This post contains affiliate links.

 It is usually dry but every 10 years or so, rains from the north flood into the lake.

 This amazing lake is the central character of this fascinating text and we follow the cycle between dry and wet.

 It is both an informative and narrative text and we learn about the landscape, weather and migratory wildlife that inhabit the lake.

 Liz Anelli’s mixed media artworks are something to behold.

 Teacher friends, this would be an amazing text for classroom cross-curricula use.

-When I purchase my books, I use Booktopia.
-Their prices are competitive and their delivery is prompt.
-The titles and images of each book will take you to the Australian based online bookstore Booktopia.
+The images and titles of each book will take you to the Australian based online bookstore Booktopia.
 As a Booktopia Affiliate, purchases clicked through from my blog result in a small commission.
 You do not pay any extra for your books!
-Commission is used to maintain Oh Creative Day and a portion of commissions made is donated to the Touched By Olivia Foundation.
-Happy Reading!
+Commission is used to maintain Oh Creative Day.
+For more information, you can read my Disclosure Policy here.

 Not Australian?
 The Amazon links will take you to Amazon.
 I am also an affiliate with Amazon and will receive a small commission.
 You do not pay any extra for your books.
 Thanks for your support.
 Happy reading!